Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Discussion

-To aid in interpreting the vertical structure of motions that are not directly wind-driven, such as diurnal tides, semi-diurnal tides, and mesoscale eddies and currents (the latter arising indirectly from wind forcing), it is useful to compute the first three vertical modes \cite<e.g.,>[among many]{Gill1982,Arbic2018}, for semi-diurnal and diurnal frequencies, as well as for zero frequency (the latter representing the quasi-geostrophic limit).
-We use five different deep-ocean profiles in a US Navy climatology \cite{Helber2013}, at 10$^{\circ}$S, 206$^{\circ}$E and at four different latitudes (50$^{\circ}$N, 10$^{\circ}$N, 6$^{\circ}$N, and 50$^{\circ}$S) along 210$^{\circ}$E. The values of the 0 m to 15 m KE ratio computed from these low vertical modes were greater than one, but only by small amounts (ranging from 1.0001-1.0047), less than the near-inertial values seen in Figure~\ref{fig:near_inertial_zavg}c and much less than the low-frequency and total diurnal values seen respectively in Figures~\ref{fig:lowf_zavg}c and~\ref{fig:diurnal_zavg}c.
-The low vertical structure ratios in the vertical normal mode analysis are consistent with the lack of vertical structure seen in our semi-diurnal results and diurnal tidal harmonic analysis results, both of which are almost entirely due to tidal motions.
-We note that semi-diurnal and especially diurnal tidal currents do have a surface-intensified profile \cite[their Figure 5]{Timko2013}, but this surface intensification is over vertical scales that are significantly larger than 15 m.
+To aid in interpreting the vertical structure of motions that are not directly wind-driven, such as diurnal tides, semidiurnal tides, and the low-frequency eddying general circulation (the latter arising indirectly from wind forcing), it is useful to compute the first three vertical modes \cite<e.g.,>[among many]{Gill1982,Arbic2018}, for semidiurnal, diurnal, and zero frequency (the latter representing the quasi-geostrophic limit).
+We use five different deep-ocean profiles in a US Navy climatology \cite{Helber2013}, at 10$^{\circ}$S, 206$^{\circ}$E and at four different latitudes (50$^{\circ}$N, 10$^{\circ}$N, 6$^{\circ}$N, and 50$^{\circ}$S) along 210$^{\circ}$E. The values of the vertical structure proxy ratio computed from these low vertical modes are greater than 0.5, but only by small amounts (ranging from 0.5000-0.5012), less than the near-inertial values seen in Figure~\ref{fig:near_inertial_zavg}c and much less than the low-frequency and total diurnal values seen respectively in Figures~\ref{fig:lowf_zavg}c and~\ref{fig:diurnal_zavg}c.
+The low vertical structure proxy ratios in the vertical normal mode analysis are consistent with the lack of vertical structure seen in our semidiurnal results and diurnal tidal harmonic analysis results, both of which are almost entirely due to tidal motions.
+Semidiurnal and especially diurnal tidal currents do have a surface-intensified profile \cite[their Figure 5]{Timko2013}, but this surface intensification takes place over vertical scales that are significantly larger than 15 m.